dsimic/docsplit/README.md

 After all dependencies have been install and you ahve verified that

-python docsplit --help
+python docsplit.py --help

-does not crash and burn - run "./examples.sh" for a few examples.
-This script splits the docs in the ./test/ subdir.
+does not crash and burn, run "./examples.sh" for a few examples.
+This script will split the docs in the ./test/ subdir.